 MiO Energy ingredients

-MiO Energy has a similar formulation to MiO Original.
-It contains ingredients we already reviewed in the previous section and consider unhealthy: citric acid, natural flavor, sucralose, sucrose acetate isobutyrate, and potassium sorbate.
+This formulation is similar to MiO Original, and contains ingredients we already reviewed in the previous section and consider unhealthy: citric acid, natural flavor, sucralose, sucrose acetate isobutyrate, and potassium sorbate.

-This drink mix contains two separate artificial food dyes: Red 40 and Blue 1.
-Red 40 was found to be contaminated with carcinogens and Blue 1 was found to cause hypersensitivity reactions according to the medical review on food dyes we cited in the previous section.
+Red 40 was shown to be contaminated with carcinogens and Blue 1 was shown to cause hypersensitivity reactions according to the medical review on food dyes we cited in the previous section of this article.

-Acesulfame potassium is an artificial sweetener that’s been found to cause negative changes to brain and gut function in animal studies as we documented in our recent Prime hydration drink review.
+Acesulfame potassium is an artificial sweetener that’s been shown to cause negative changes to brain and gut function in animal studies as we documented in our recent Prime hydration drink review.

-Overall we consider MiO Energy to be unhealthy because it contains ten additive ingredients we recommend avoiding.
+Overall we consider MiO Energy to be unhealthy due to its additive ingredients.

-A TikTok user named Kaitlyn Anderson shared a viral recipe for a "healthy Dr. Pepper" that includes MiO for the flavor:
+A TikTok user named Kaitlyn Anderson shared a viral recipe for a "healthy Dr. Pepper" that includes MiO for added flavor:

 @k8lynanderson Dr. Pepper 🤝 Health #healthydrpepper #topochicodrpepper #healthydrinkrecipe #healthydrinkideas ♬ original sound - Brooksie